Gain more in-house AI insights at the 2023 ACC Annual Meeting

 Definition of AI

-Under the amended definition adopted by the EU Parliament, an “artificial intelligence system” means a “machine-based system that is designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as predictions, recommendations, or decisions, that influence physical or virtual environments.”
+Under the definition approved by the EU Parliament, an “AI system” means a “machine-based system designed to operate with varying levels of autonomy, that may exhibit adaptiveness after deployment and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments[.]”

 Different rules for different risk levels

-The draft AI Act introduces rules for various categories of AI systems, categorized by risk level – unacceptable risk (prohibited by the AI Act), high risk (tightly regulated), limited risk (fewer requirements), and minimal or no risk.
-Below are key features under the EU Parliament’s negotiating position:
+The AI Act introduces rules for various categories of AI systems, categorized by risk level – unacceptable risk (prohibited by the AI Act), high risk (tightly regulated), limited risk (fewer requirements), and minimal or no risk.
+Below are key features:

 1. "Unacceptable risk" AI Systems